protontypes/open-sustainable-technology/README.md

 - [OpenMobility](https://openmobility.eclipse.org/) - Driving the Evolution and Broad Adoption of Open Source Mobility Modeling and Simulation Technologies.
 - [NoiseModelling](https://github.com/Ifsttar/NoiseModelling) - A free and open source model to compute noise maps.
 - [NoiseCapture](https://github.com/Ifsttar/NoiseCapture) - Android App dedicated to the measurement of environmental noise.
-- [bikedata](https://github.com/ropensci/bikedata) - Aims to enable ready importing of historical trip data from all public bicycle hire systems which provide data.
-Will be expanded on an ongoing basis as more systems publish open data.
 - [CyclOSM](https://github.com/cyclosm/cyclosm-cartocss-style) - A CartoCSS map style designed with cycling in mind.
 - [Gym Electric Motor](https://github.com/upb-lea/gym-electric-motor) - An OpenAI Gym Environment for Electric Motors.
 - [BEAM](https://github.com/LBNL-UCB-STI/beam) - The Framework for Modeling Behavior, Energy, Autonomy, and Mobility in Transportation Systems.